DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

     - Click **Save** at the bottom of the page.
     ![Add URI](/images/AzureAD/AddURI.png)

-4. Register the Rule Designer callback into your Azure AD application.
+4. Register the Rule Designer callback into your Microsoft Entra ID application.

    The ODM Rule Designer will use the [PKCE authorization code flow](https://oauth.net/2/pkce/) to connect to Decision Center and Decision Server Console.